 Moving under the hood, have a belts and hoses inspection.
 If something is excessively worn or near failure, the stress of a long road trip might just be the straw that breaks the camel's back.
 Talk to your service advisor at Clayton's Auto Service.

 Your engine air filter will be inspected.
-For every gallon of gas you burn, your car will filter and use 12,000 gallons of air.
+Your car's air filter will process 12,000 times as much air as the fuel burned by the engine.
 If the filter needs to be changed, you'll notice improvements on your trip.

 How close are you to your next oil change?
 Will you be able to complete your trip before it's due?
 If not, just get it taken care of before you go so that you don't need to interrupt your trip.
 In fact, a full service oil change at Clayton's Auto Service is a great idea because they will top off all your fluids and check to see if any other maintenance items are due, such as transmission or cooling system service.